shaisachs/the-check/README.md

 What was she feeling?
 Was it grief?
 Nostalgia?
 A touch of madness?
 No, not that, none of those.
 It was something different.

 Something complete.

+***

+"It's got to be one of the most flexible substances in the world, if you think about it."
+Cousin Augusta sat across from Frankie in the booth, absently stirring a mug of coffee.
+She had walked through the door of the diner only a few minutes ago, and already she was getting on Frankie's nerves.
+Why, though?

+"Look at all the different things you can do with a latte, for starters.
+You know someone out there is just stuffing an entire chocolate bar in there cup just to see what happens."
+Augusta drained a couple of sugar packets into her mug at once as though to emphasize the point.
+"And that's before you think about your savory coffees, with butter or olive oil or who knows what."
+An arch look from Augusta, and Frankie somehow knew what was coming next.
+"It's only a matter of time before someone makes a killing off ketchup coffee.
+What about it, coz?
+Might as well be this place!"

+Frankie did not bother to respond, but wrinkled her nose and pointedly turned her head to look at the display case.